esyede/rakit/packages/docs/data/packages.md

 #### Best Practice: Don't Edit Packages Directly

-If you need to change package configurations, **don't edit the package files directly**.
-Do the changes by listening to the `rakit.booted` event in the `application/boot.php` file:
+To change a package's configuration, **do not edit its files**.
+Listen for the `rakit.booted` event in `application/boot.php` instead:

 #### Listen to package booting event: